James Prescott Joule: Honours

 There is a memorial to Joule in the north choir aisle of Westminster Abbey, though he is not buried there, contrary to what some biographies state.
 A statue of Joule by Alfred Gilbert stands in Manchester Town Hall, opposite that of Dalton.

 Family

-In 1847, Joule married Amelia Grimes.
-Joule became a widower when she died in 1854, 7 years after their wedding.
-They had three children together: a son, Benjamin Arthur Joule (1850–1922), a daughter, Alice Amelia (1852–1899) and a second son, Joe (born 1854, who died three weeks later) Alice had grown to be a beautiful girl like her mother.
-Benjamin became strong like his father.
-Joule was proud of Alice and Benjamin.
-When James had died in 1889-Alice and Benjamin were devastated.
-10 years later Alice had died Benjamin had been alone until he found a perfect wife which he married and died 1922.
+Joule married Amelia Grimes in 1847.
+She died in 1854, seven years after their wedding.
+They had three children together: a son, Benjamin Arthur Joule (1850–1922), a daughter, Alice Amelia (1852–1899), and a second son, Joe (born 1854, died three weeks later).